sammothxc/fierowiki/fierowiki-user-guide.md

 ## 📂 Files and Downloads

-Larger files such as PDFs, videos, 3D files, scans, and other miscellaneous files are linked through FieroWiki's fileserver, [FieroFile `https://fierowiki.samwarr.dev/share/N9G9z0tX`](https://fierowiki.samwarr.dev/share/N9G9z0tX).
-Downloads linked using this URL are considered as part of the FieroWiki website.
-FieroWiki strives to protect its users from malicious downloads by using various malware and virus detection tools but as all 3rd party content is archived and hosted as-is, FieroWiki cannot guarantee that all hosted files, especially executables, are safe.
+Larger files such as PDFs, videos, 3D files/scans, and other miscellaneous files are linked through FieroWiki's fileserver, FieroFile and have links that follow the base URL of [`https://fierowiki.samwarr.dev/api/public/dl/`](https://fierowiki.samwarr.dev/api/public/dl/).
+Downloads linked in this manner are considered as part of the FieroWiki website.
+FieroWiki strives to protect its users from malicious downloads by using various malware and virus detection tools but as all 3rd party content is archived and hosted as-is, FieroWiki cannot guarantee that all hosted files (especially executables!) are safe.